 The Big Lunch is supported by the Eden Project to improve the well-being of people throughout the UK.
 For one day a year, a neighbourhood comes together and I can’t think of a more heart-warming idea in these gloomy times.
+Just remember to take out street event insurance to protect your event from claims.

 Are you asking yourself the following question?